panda-re/panda/panda/plugins/proc_trace/README.md

 Summary
 -------

-The `proc_trace` plugin uses OSI to determine whenever the guest has switched to a new process.
-With this information, two modes are available:
+The `proc_trace` plugin uses OSI to determine whenever the guest has switched to a new process and record this information in a pandalog file.

-1) Dump data about the now-running process to a pandalog (through the C++ plugin in this directory)
+This plugin also contains a PyPANDA script, `graph.py` that can then be used visualize the output from the pandalog.

-2) Generate a visual representation of which processes ran over time (through the graph.py script in this directory).
+Alternatively, the `graph.py` script can be run directly with a live or recorded guest to collect the necessary information and visualize it.
+This is slower than collecting data with the C++ plugin, but it's easier to use!

 To use the plugin in the first mode, you'll load it as a standard panda plugin: `-panda proc_trace`.
 To load the plugin in  the second mode, you'll just load the `graph.py` script using snake_hook: `-panda snake_hook:files=/path/to/graph.py`